dhfuzari/email-delivery-service/README.md

 ## Up and running

-1) Clone the repo: `git clone git@github.com:dhfuzari/worker-email-sender.git`
+1) Clone the repo: `git clone git@github.com:dhfuzari/email-delivery-service.git`

-2) Open the root folder: `cd worker-email-sender`
+2) Open the root folder: `cd email-delivery-service`

 3) To execute the services in daemon mode, with only one **worker** container instance, run the command:
     ```